Transiting Exoplanet Yields for the Roman Galactic Bulge Time Domain Survey Predicted from Pixel-Level Simulations: Conclusions

-In addition to discovering nearly an order of magnitude more transiting planets than the combined output of every other transit survey to date, the GBTDS should find planets around stars with distances as far as $\sim$16-20 kpc, probing significant fractions of nearly every major Galactic population in the Milky Way.
-Thus, the change in planet yield as a function of distance will provide unprecedented information about the effects of Galactic environments with varying age, metallicity, and $\alpha$ abundance distributions on planet demographics, a feat not possible with present-day transit surveys that are primarily limited to bright stars in the Solar neighborhood.
+Finally, we identified several scientific opportunities for the GBTDS transiting exoplanet sample, which are driven by either the large number of stars searched, the breadth of Galactic environments surveyed, or a combination of both.
+Among these goals is quantifying the change in planet yield as a function of distance, which will provide unprecedented information regarding the effects of Galactic environment with varying age, metallicity, and $\alpha$ abundance distributions on planet demographics, a feat not possible with present-day transit surveys that are primarily limited to bright stars in the local stellar neighborhood.